NetsydeMiro/interview_assignment/INSTRUCTIONS.md

 ## Small

-- Add some content to the home page.
+- Add home page content
   - The home page is quite barren at present.
   - Add a brief paragraph of text content to describe the application and an image to make it look a bit less empty.

-- Format dates.
+- Format dates
   - The published dates rendered in the collection table and on the collection item page are quite busy.
   - Format them into something more friendly.